awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/1_ddb_config_pillars_and_bps.md

 ---
-title: "Structure of a custom lenses - Pillars, Questions, and Best Practices"
+title: "Structure of a custom lens - Pillars, Questions, and Best Practices"
 date: 2020-04-24T11:16:09-04:00
 chapter: false
 weight: 1
 pre: "<b>1. </b>"
 ---

 ### Get Started:

-Lenses are defined using a specific JSON format.
-When you start to create a custom lens, you have the option to download a template JSON file.
+Custom lenses are defined using a specific JSON format.
+To ensure you follow the required data structure, you have the option to download a template JSON file from the AWS Well-Architected Tool in the AWS console.

 ### Download Custom Lenses Template:
 1. Sign in to the AWS Management Console and open the [AWS Well-Architected Tool console](https://console.aws.amazon.com/wellarchitected/).
-2. In the left navigation pane, choose Custom lenses.
+2. In the left navigation pane, choose `Custom lenses`.
-3. Choose Create custom lens.
+3. Choose `Create custom lens`.
-4. Choose Download file to download the JSON template file.
+4. Choose `Download file` to download the JSON template file.

 ### Lens Structure

-You can use the template file as the basis for your custom lenses as it defines the basic structure for the pillars, questions, best practices, and improvement plan.
-For more detail please read [Lens format specification](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-format-specification.html).
+You can use the JSON template file as the basis for your custom lens as it defines the basic structure for the pillars, questions, best practices, and improvement plan.
+For more detail please read the [Lens format specification](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-format-specification.html) documentation.

 ```
 - Pillars